NESP MaC Project 1.28 - Future-proofing restoration & thermal physiology of kelp

 • Ecophysiological measurements from laboratory experiments of warm-tolerant vs average giant kelp genotypes [dataset]

-• Final technical report with analysed data, including a short summary of recommendations for policy makers of key findings [written]
+• Final Project Report including a short summary of recommendations for policy makers of key findings [written]

 Simple